egorhm/egorhm.github.io/_posts/2014-05-28-weekly-list-1.md

 ---
 layout: post
 title: Weekly#1
-tags: [weekly, usefull, bookmark]
+tags: [weekly, bookmark]
 ---

-For a long time I was using browser bookmarks features to save links, but it doesn't perform well on a large number of links.
-When it groes it becomes really hard to find there anything...
-So, I decided to put in this weekly list the most usefull links, so that it will be easy to share them and return after some time passed.
-Let it be called _"Weely#n"_
+For a long time I was using browser bookmarks features to save links, but it doesn't perform well on a large number of links as very often I didn't return to reading them...
+So, I decided to put the most valuable and interesting for links into weekly posts.

 <!--more-->